Num1d1um/d2bingo/README.md

 ## Drive from Failsafe to the Halphas Electus without getting off or dying

-## Drive a lap through the EDZ without getting off or dying

- *Must visit Outskirts, Winding Cove, Firebase Hades, The Gulch and the Sludge before returning to starting point*

-## Drive a lap through Europa without getting off or dying

- *Must visit Charon's Crossing, Cadmus Ridge, Eventide Ruins and Asterion Abyss before returning to starting point*

-## Drive a lap through the Dreaming City without getting off or dying

- *Must visit Divalian Mists, Rheasilvia and The Strand before returning to starting point*

 ## Drive from Eris to the entrance to the Black Garden without getting off or dying

  *Ends at the Gate*